 What was heartening was that we met a female Oracle and saw the reverence with which she is treated in her village.
-She believes it is her fate to play catalyst to people’s problems and solutions.
+She believes it is her fate to play a catalyst in people’s problems and solutions.
 People come to her with all kinds of problems.
 And they go back with at least some hope and comfort, if not a solution.

 Faith, as they say, lies within the one who believes.
 I saw a lot of faith in all the Ladakhis in that room.
 Who genuinely believed that Padma Lamo has an answer to all their problems.
-I also realized that faith takes the time to build, it cannot be invoked in a minute – it takes a lot of validation before we start believing in a concept.
+I also realized that faith takes time to build, it cannot be invoked in a minute – it takes a lot of validation before we start believing in a concept.

 For me, it was a unique experience to meet Padma Lamo – as a person.
 To see her going through the ritual of getting into the Oracle mode.
-Her dealing with the questions and returning to the life of a doting Ladakhi grandmother.
+She deals with the questions and returns to the life of a doting Ladakhi grandmother.
 With an ease that comes with familiarity, she slips from one role to another.

 An incredible woman I must say!

-Recommend you to read following on Ladakh, Kashmir on the Travel Blog.
+Recommend you to read the following on Ladakh, Kashmir on the Travel Blog.